Indonesia Expat

 Menopause

-We were guests at the British School Jakarta, JIS and New Zealand School Jakarta.
+GOOD PRACTICE clinic did a few interactive presentations about menopause.
+We held events at the British School Jakarta, JIS, and New Zealand School Jakarta.

 Menopause is a natural part of a woman’s life.
 It usually occurs between 45 and 55 years of age.
-The average age of menopause is 51 years and the symptoms can last up to 7 to 10 years!

-• Menopause is when your periods stop due to lower hormone levels.
+• Menopause is when your periods stop due to lower hormone levels;

 • Perimenopause is when you have symptoms before your periods have stopped.
-Menopause is when you have not had a period for 12 months.
+Menopause is when you have not had a period for 12 months;

 • There are ways to manage the symptoms.
 Medications that can replace the missing hormones are available to help relieve your symptoms.